Copilot Studio Consultant & Developer

 Every agent action is logged with timestamp, invoking user identity, tool called, inputs (sanitized of PII), and response status.
 Logs are written inside the GCC boundary, retained per your agency records schedule, and accessible to compliance officers.

-Deployed in production GCC environments across federal, state, and local government.
+Deployed in production across GCC environments and commercial M365 tenants.

 Policy and Procedure Lookup